nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </p>

-This deltes the Next of Kin of John Doe.
+This deltes the next of kin of John Doe.

 ### Exporting address books to csv